hockeybro12/BinaryNetGeneralizationExperiments/README.md

 `python cifar10_random_labels.py`

-We use the code from [Matthieu Courbariaux](https://github.com/MatthieuCourbariaux/BinaryNet) as the basis for our experiments.
+We build on the code from [Matthieu Courbariaux](https://github.com/MatthieuCourbariaux/BinaryNet) for our experiments.